Marketing · · 15 min read

-Email marketing analytics Every marketer needs to know
+Email marketing analytics every marketer needs to know

 In digital marketing, sending out an email campaign requires more than just crafting a catchy subject line and finding the courage to hit that "send" button.
 There's a whole world of potential waiting to be tapped into after you've sent your message.